Skip to content

 Proof

-Armeta is currently producing P&ID-to-component traceability on active LDAR and PHA engagements.
+Armeta is currently producing engineering-document-to-component traceability on active LDAR and PHA engagements.
 External validation on the record: first place at CERAWeek 2026 Energy Venture Day, Industrial Efficiency and Decarbonization track.

 See the full proof page